SQL Server Architecture (Explained)

 Plan Cache

-• Existing Query plan: The buffer manager checks if the execution plan is there in the stored Plan Cache.
-If Yes, then query plan cache and its associated data cache is used.
+Existing query plan: The Buffer Manager checks whether the execution plan exists in the stored Plan Cache.
+If it does, the cached query plan and its associated data cache are used directly.

-Buffer manager provides access to the data required.
-Below two approaches are possible depending upon whether data exist in the data cache or not:
+The Buffer Manager provides access to the required data.
+Two approaches are possible depending on whether data exists in the cache:

 Buffer Cache – Soft Parsing

-Buffer Manager looks for Data in Buffer in Data cache.
-If present, then this Data is used by Query Executor.
-This improves the performance as the number of I/O operation is reduced when fetching data from the cache as compared to fetching data from Data storage.
+The Buffer Manager looks for data in the Buffer Cache.
+If the data is present, the Query Executor uses it directly.
+This improves performance because fetching data from the cache requires fewer I/O operations compared to fetching from disk storage.

 Data Storage – Hard Parsing

-If data is not present in Buffer Manager than required Data is searched in Data Storage.
-If also stores data in the data cache for future use.
+If data is not present in the Buffer Cache, the required data is searched in data storage on disk.
+The data is then also stored in the data cache for future use.

 Transaction Manager

-Transaction Manager is invoked when access method determines that Query is a Non-Select statement.
+The Transaction Manager is invoked when the Access Method determines that a query is a non-SELECT statement.
+It ensures data consistency and durability through several sub-components:

 Log Manager